BACK

 Synchronous mode:

-save and restore all objects in relation in file system
+save all objects in relation

 one heap file record by object instance

-exemple of objects in relation
+example of objects in relation

 saving object1 will create 4 heap file record for object1, object2, object3, and object4